engeniousio/orchestrator-docs/docs/installing.md

 1. Open Terminal.

-2. Change the current working directory to the location where you want the cloned directory.
+2. Change the current working directory to the location where you want to store cloned SIFT repository.

-3. Copy and Paste the URL of Sift and press Enter to create your local clone.
+3. Copy the URL of SIFT from github.

+4. Use git clone command with URL to create your local copy.

 <Tabs
   groupId="platforms"